 Transaction coordinators should also conduct market analysis because this can help their agents sell homes.
 A marketing strategy, financial plan, and budget are primarily for your own business needs.
 These sections can help you receive funding from banks and investors.

 Step 2: Get your EIN and required licenses

 To facilitate real estate transactions, you don’t have to be licensed in some cases.
-However, states like Texas do require transaction coordinators to be licensed.
+However, you have to form an LLC in Texas because states like Texas do require transaction coordinators to be licensed.
 Always check the requirements of your state before starting your business, or you could be subjected to fines.

 Step 3: Business bank accounts and insurance